Utility Undergrounding

 Park Ave Underground District Map 20210512Park Avenue

 UD 2021-2 is funded by the City to underground the utility poles and overhead utilities as identified in the approved Wildfire Mitigation and Fire Safety Report.
 The boundary of the proposed district is for a portion of Park Avenue between Wendt Terrace and a point approximately 500 feet easterly of St. Ann's Drive.
-The project is currently in the Design Phase.
+The project is expected to start October 9, 2023.
+Completion is scheduled for January 2024.

 AD 2021-1 is a proposed utility undergrounding assessment district to underground the existing overhead utilities at West Street and portions of the surrounding neighborhood.
 Currently, the project is in the Design Phase.